Skip to main content

 I hope this article got you one step closer to finding the right HRIS for you.
 If you've looked into all of these and you're not sure you can handle it, perhaps an HRIS Analyst could help?

 Looking for software specifically for the recruitment process?
-My list of the 10 Best Recruiting Software will definitely have what you need.
+My list of the best recruiting software will definitely have what you need.

-If employee scheduling is your main concern, read our list of the 10 Best Employee Shift Scheduling Software.
-We even have a list of Open Source Employee Scheduling Software if you want something you can really customize.
+If employee scheduling is your main concern, read our list of the best employee shift scheduling software, or take a closer look at these open-source employee scheduling systems if you want something you can customize in-house.

-You can also subscribe to the newsletter to get updates when we publish fresh articles and podcasts with the latest thinking in HR from leadership and management experts from around the world.
+You can also subscribe to the newsletter to get updates when we publish fresh articles and podcasts with the latest thinking HRIS tips from leadership and management experts from around the world.

 By Kim Behnke